Image of Omara Portuondo removed from Miami airport following criticism

 Facebook Capture / Art by Ninoska

-Additionally, he thanked Commissioner Kevin Cabrera and stated, “In this community, there is no place for hate or for promoting artists who have been against exile and have exploited the suffering of the Cuban people for their personal gain.”
+Additionally, he thanked Commissioner Kevin Cabrera and stated, “In this community, there is no place for hate or for promoting artists who have been against exile and have taken advantage of the suffering of the Cuban people for their personal gain.”

 In a previous post, the journalist explained that Miami “is the city with the highest number of victims of the Cuban dictatorship.”